elephantrobotics/marsai/tools/README.md

 # Systemmd

-This is used to auto-start all the services when boost the Raspberry PI.
-You can enable, disable, start or stop four different service by using following code:
+This is used to auto-start all the services when boot the Raspberry Pi.
+You can enable, disable, start or stop four different services by using following code:

 ## Service
  * mars-main